 Selling Euro Mounts - Impala Skull and Horns

 Splendid Impala European Taxidermy mount.
 Skull is clean and white and attached to a finished wooden wall plaque.
 Horns measure at 23".
-This nice-looking Euro mount is quality rated as "Excellent".
+This nice-looking Euro mount is quality rated as "Premier".
 Fantastic decor item for the office, cabin or trophy room.

 Scientific Name: Aepyceros melampus